ydb-platform/ydb/ydb/docs/en/core/public-materials/_includes/conferences/2024/TechInternals.md

 {% include notitle [testing-tag](../../tags.md#database_internals) %}

 Modern distributed databases scale horizontally with great efficiency, making them almost limitless in capacity.
 This implies that benchmarks should be able to run on multiple machines and be very efficient to minimize the number of machines required.
-This talk will focus on benchmarking high-performance databases, with a particular emphasis on YDB and our implementation of the TPC-C benchmark—the de-facto gold standard in the database field.
+This talk will focus on benchmarking high-performance databases, particularly emphasizing YDB and our implementation of the TPC-C benchmark, the de facto gold standard in the database field.

 First, we will speak about benchmarking strategies from a user's perspective.
 We will dive into key details related to benchmark implementations, which could be useful when you create a custom benchmark to mirror your production scenarios.
 Throughout our performance journey, we have identified numerous anti-patterns: there are things you should unequivocally avoid in your benchmark implementations.
 We'll highlight these "bad" and "ugly" practices with illustrative examples.